BMW OEM PARTS

 Do I have to use BMW OEM oil?

 Not necessarily.
-Oils from Motul, Liqui Moly, Castrol, Shell, etc., are acceptable if they explicitly carry your required BMW LL approval in the correct viscosity.
+Oils from Motul, Shell, Total, Castrol etc, are acceptable if they explicitly carry your required BMW LL approval in the correct viscosity.

 Where can I confirm my specific spec?